Sn-a-ke/SenseSystem/docs/en/quick-start.md

         - 1. **Sensed** - detection was successful
         - 2. **NotLost** - detection failed but the object will notbe lost if it was previously detected
         - 3. **Lost** - detection failed
- - 3. Initialize - имплементация инициализации
+ - 3. Initialize - implementation of initialization

 ## 7. CustomSensor